UsabilityEngineering/What4Dinner/phaseIII/README.md

 ## Conclusions

 !!!
 Discoveries derived from the methods and their findings.
 Interpret how the findings translate into new insights into UX design recommendations.
 Describe those recommendations and how they should shape future work.
 In this section, include the new design recommendations based on the latest user insights. !!!

+The usability study resulted in mostly positive feedback from our subjects.
+The biggest issue our subjects faced was within task 1, involving the "filter search" tab.
+With our research completed thusfar, it is uncertain whether the buttons functionality is unclear to the subjects or if our current prototype is too low fidelity for a natural user experience.

 ## Caveats